errol641/Galaxian/README.md

 # Galaxian-Fighter
- A simple space game made with Javascript
+ A simple space game made with Javascript using p5.js library

  Movement:
  W, A, S, D